sparkflows/sparkflows-docs/docs/installation-upgrading/installing-jdbc-drivers.rst

 - *Download the JDBC jar file*
 - *Copy it into `fire-user-lib` directory under the Fire installation*
-- *Also copy it into `fire-server-lib` directory under the Fire installation*
 - *Restart fire*

 Download the JDBC jar file